 If you want to enjoy your scoop in a laid-back, artsy environment, then head to Spoon & Bowl.
 The space is operated by the same team behind Te Momento – a brand that specialises in homemade Italian gelati perfumed by Chinese tea leaves.
 Try the puer ice cream ($30), which is made with oat milk and tea leaves from Yunnan.
 If you want something lighter, opt for the honey jasmine tea or osmanthus tea sorbet.

 Vegan ice cream may not sound particularly appealing, but Happy Cow's managed to make it work.
 Founded in 2013, the company rustles up ice cream that's free of dairy, eggs and artificial additives, while remaining as indulgent as a Dreyer's rocky road.
 They accomplish this with a base of coconut cream and coconut sugar, blended with all-natural ingredients such as sesame, strawberries and fresh ginger.
-Flavours are available by the tub at major supermarkets and specialty stores, but you can also enjoy a scoop ($38) on the spot at Happy Cow's shop at the Central ferry piers.
+Flavours are available by the tub at major supermarkets and specialty stores, but you can also enjoy a scoop ($38) on the spot at Happy Cow's shop by the Observation Wheel.

 If you want to really spoil yourself, order the over-the-top Cremadoro ($98) from high-end Japanese ice cream parlour I Cremeria.
 Spun from Hokkaido milk, this luxurious soft serve is sheathed in edible gold leaf.
 The gilding doesn’t do much in terms of flavour, but it does add a whole lot of flair.